Eugenius0/ai-travel-planer/README.md

 **In which state is Freiburg im Breisgau and name its most famous sight?**

 **Output:**
-Freiburg im Breisgau is located in the state of Baden-Württemberg in Germany.

-The most famous sight in Freiburg im Breisgau is the Münster, a 13th-century cathedral known for its remarkable architecture.
-The Münster is home to the famous Black Forest Woodcarver's Guild, and its most notable feature is the impressive clock tower.
+Fribourg, which is German for Freiburg, is a city in the German state of Baden-Württemberg.
+The most famous sight in Freiburg is the Minster of Freiburg, also known as the Freiburger Münster, a striking Gothic cathedral that dates back to the 14th century.
+The Minster stands 129.7 meters tall, making it the highest church tower in Europe and the tallest building in Freiburg.
+It's an iconic landmark in the city and attracts thousands of visitors every year.

 ### Question 2
 **How high is the Feldberg in the Black Forest?**

 **Output:**
-The Feldberg is the highest point of the Black Forest, with an elevation of 1,493 meters (4,893 ft) above sea level.
+The Feldberg, which is a mountain in the Black Forest (Schwarzwald) in Germany, has an elevation of 1,493 meters (4,893 feet).

 ### 2. Evaluating Multiple LLMs